-The official record of a course containing the course description, prerequisites, co-requisites, recommended prior coursework and/or experiences, a rationale for course level, materials and other requirements, typical instructional formats, course objectives, an outline of topics, typical methods for student evaluation, and a bibliography.
-The Academic Office only retains the current Master Course Syllabus for each course.
+The Master Course Syllabus (MCS) is the official record of a course containing the course description, prerequisites, co-requisites, recommended prior coursework and/or experiences, a rationale for course level, materials and other requirements, typical instructional formats, course objectives, an outline of topics, typical methods for student evaluation, and a bibliography.
+The Academic Senate Office maintains the current Master Course Syllabus

 Prerequisites, Pre/Co-Requisites, Co-Requisites, etc:

 Should build on student knowledge and prior experiences

 Rationale MUST explain reasoning for course level and why it is not at a lower/higher level.
 Rationale should begin to provide support for the SLOs by stating whether the course is an introduction to a content area, reinforcing content (assumes past knowledge), or an emphasis on content (expects upper-level rigor).